nautobot/nautobot/nautobot/docs/user-guide/administration/guides/request-profiling.md

 Default: `nautobot.core.settings.silk_request_logging_intercept_logic`

 This defines a custom function that filters requests to be profiled.
 Notably, the default looks for the user session flag described above.

+---

+### SILKY_AUTHENTICATION

+Default: `True`

+Users must be authenticated to access the django-silk UI.

+---

+### SILKY_AUTHORISATION

+Default: `True`

+Users must have permissions to access the django-silk UI.
+Used in combination with `SILKY_AUTHENTICATION`.

+---

+### SILKY_PERMISSIONS

+Default: `lambda user: user.is_superuser`

+This ensures the users must be a superuser of the system to access the django-silk UI.
+Used in combination with `SILKY_AUTHENTICATION` and `SILKY_AUTHORISATION`.